 - Skill Set: A wide forward that can play up front as a central striker, Iloski showed the ability to finish in a variety of ways this past season.
 He’s not the quickest or fastest player, but gets into dangerous spots on a regular basis and was a huge bright spot in a down season for the Bruins.

-- Projection: Having spent time at the RSL academy, Iloski could vault into a Homegrown deal if the team is interested.
-He’d likely start out with the 2019 USL Champions Real Monarchs before getting an extended run in MLS.
-Injuries have limited him in the past, so there’s always the chance he heads back to UCLA and gets closer to a degree.
+- Projection: Having spent time at the RSL academy, Iloski signed with the first team on Jan.
+15. He’ll likely start out with the 2019 USL Champions Real Monarchs before getting an extended run in MLS.

 - MLS Academy: Chicago Fire FC